Randi Mahomes launches custom totes that meet stadium requirements - NewsBreak

 Now, she is producing a dream come true for her daughter Mia and herself.

 “It’s happening and it’s something that God blessed me with to be able to show Mia can set out to do anything, anything absolutely,” Randi said.
 “Not only what her brothers are doing finishing college, being a football player, but she can have her own dream.
-To watch me do it that’s the proudest thing that I’ve accomplished with this.”Storm Track 3 Forecast: Heavy rainfall on the way, flooding concerns rise
+To watch me do it that’s the proudest thing that I’ve accomplished with this.”Go inside this $4M, 200-acre Missouri winery for sale

 Randi has also received awards for her charity work with Variety KC.
 She said it’s a way to give back to the community that has embraced her son.